rime/weasel/INSTALL.md

 If you've already got a copy of prebuilt binaries of librime, you can simply copy `.dll`s / `.lib`s into `weasel\output` / `weasel\lib` directories respectively.
-Then go straight to build Weasel.
+Then go straight to building Weasel.

 ### Setup build environment